Semi-inverse Eigenvalues and Rotation Matrices

 and this complex number generates the associated multiplication matrix

-which is a contraction/rotation matrix that rotates a vector through an angle of
+which is a contraction/rotation matrix that rotates a vector through an angle of radians and multiplies the length of the vector by

 These two results, for a real-number eigenvalue, are of course special cases of the more general situation where an original A-eigenvalue is a not-necessarily-real complex number.
 We now examine that scenario to find, however, that again the results are similar.